Frequent questions answered below:

 Do you receive regular supervision?

 My membership of NZAC requires me to receive regular supervision of my counselling work from someone who is suitably experienced to provide supervision, guidance and professional support.
-Apart from regular clinical supervision I met regularly with another experienced EFT therapist in Wellington for shared peer supervision.
+Apart from regular clinical supervision I meet regularly (mostly weekly) with two other experienced EFT supervisors from Wellington for shared peer supervision.

 What attitudes would you say you bring to your work?